-The relationship between social media use and invitations to job search outcomes has also been investigated in this study, thereby providing insight into the efficacy of Facebook, Twitter, and LinkedIn as tools for job search.
+The relationship between social media use and invitations to job search outcomes has also been investigated in this study, thereby providing insight into the efficacy of Facebook, Twitter and LinkedIn as tools for job search.
 The findings show that while social media use does have a positive relationship with outcomes, the associations are weak-to-moderate.
 Active Facebook use is associated with invitations to face-to-face interviews.
 It is possible that this relationship exists because Facebook provides a platform for those seeking jobs of lower occupational status to target informal vacancies.
-It Mowbray, J. & Hall, H. (2020 in press).
-Using social media during job search: The case of 16-24 year olds in Scotland.
-Journal of Information Science.

-might be argued that Facebook is more conducive to information opportunities than other social media simply because it is the most used social media platform in the UK [52].
+It might be argued that Facebook is more conducive to information opportunities than other social media simply because it is the most used social media platform in the United Kingdom [52].
 However, this study does not compare social media use with other job search behaviours.
 It is therefore possible that at least one unobserved variable is responsible for the association between Facebook use and job interviews.
 For example, frequent use of social media could be linked with other active search behaviours which are potentially more effective in generating positive outcomes (e.g. using job search engines).
 Therefore, these results should be treated with caution until further research has been conducted in this area.

 Finally, the survey results also show that active use of LinkedIn is linked to telephone interviews.
 Given that LinkedIn use is associated with seeking jobs of higher status, these findings could reflect the nature of a graduate recruitment process which commonly involves multiple stages, including telephone interviews [53].
-Thus reaching the next stage (i.e. a face-to-face interview) would be dependent on the individual's performance in the telephone interview itself, thereby reducing the influence of information sourced on social media.
+Thus, reaching the next stage (i.e. a face-to-face interview) would be dependent on the individual's performance in the telephone interview itself, thereby reducing the influence of information sourced on social media.
 However, this interpretation should also be treated with caution until more targeted research has been conducted into social media use and its impact on job search outcomes.

-Conclusion
+6. Conclusion

-Despite the widespread use of social media use in the UK, and the belief that it has greatly expanded our capacity for networking and information pooling, few academic studies have previously addressed its impact on the process of job search.
-In terms of key findings, this study has established that Facebook, Twitter, and LinkedIn are the most popular social media platforms for job search amongst 16-24 year olds in Scotland, and that they are mostly used as supplementary information sources during job search.
+Despite the widespread use of social media use in the United Kingdom, and the belief that it has greatly expanded our capacity for networking and information pooling, few academic studies have previously addressed its impact on the process of job search.
+In terms of key findings, this study has established that Facebook, Twitter and LinkedIn are the most popular social media platforms for job search among 16-24 year olds in Scotland and that they are mostly used as supplementary information sources during job search.
 They provide environments to consume information related to job search both actively and passively, and are efficient communication channels for receiving job-related tip-offs from personal contacts.
 Broadly speaking, contextual factors (e.g. demographics) only have a small bearing on the direction of social media behaviour, and using social media only has a moderate relationship with outcomes.
 However, small trends are identified.
-To this end, Facebook is preferred amongst jobseekers looking for jobs of lower status, whilst Twitter and LinkedIn are more likely to be deployed by those seeking higher status jobs.
+To this end, Facebook is preferred among jobseekers looking for jobs of lower status, while Twitter and LinkedIn are more likely to be deployed by those seeking higher status jobs.
 For the most part, actively using social media during job search is positively linked with interview invitations.
 However, this depends on the type of interview (i.e. face-to-face or telephone) and the specific social media platform.
 Another complication is the barriers to using social media for job search, most notably an awareness that they can be appropriated for such a purpose.
 However, this can be remedied to a large extent by simply advising young people to engage with digital platforms when they are looking for work.